We just reached 30,000 articles on this wiki! πŸ₯³

 To do:

-update all Github links to point to "OthmanAba/TeamFortress2" repo instead of the ThatCanadianGuyEh repo which is now deleted.
-Also any twitter links pointing to @TF2CutContent need to be deleted or replaced with archived snapshots as my twitter is gone now.
+• Update all Github links to point to "OthmanAba/TeamFortress2" repo instead of the ThatCanadianGuyEh repo which is now deleted.
+Also any twitter links pointing to @TF2CutContent need to be deleted or replaced with archived snapshots as the account is gone now.

 On April 22nd, 2020, the source code for numerous Source Engine games leaked online.
 This included the source code for a build of Team Fortress 2 dated early 2016, from the Tough Break update.
 This code had previously been leaked at some point in 2018, but it received more widespread attention when it leaked again in April.
 Within this build's source code, staging build code was found that gave a window into many things Valve was testing internally throughout the past few years.